mulesoft-assets/template-healthcare-fitness2crm-sync-process-api/README.md

 ## Running on premise <a name="runonopremise"/>
 In this section we detail the way you should run your Anypoint Template on your computer.

 ### Where to Download Mule Studio and Mule ESB
 First thing to know if you are a newcomer to Mule is where to get the tools.

-+ You can download Mule Studio from this [Location](http://www.mulesoft.com/platform/mule-studio)
++ You can download Anypoint Studio from this [Location](http://www.mulesoft.com/platform/studio)
 + You can download Mule ESB from this [Location](http://www.mulesoft.com/platform/soa/mule-esb-open-source-esb)

 ### Importing an Anypoint Template into Studio
-Mule Studio offers several ways to import a project into the workspace, for instance:
+Anypoint Studio offers several ways to import a project into the workspace, for instance:

 + Anypoint Studio generated Deployable Archive (.zip)
 + Anypoint Studio Project from External Location
 + Maven-based Mule Project from pom.xml
 + Mule ESB Configuration XML from External Location

-You can find a detailed description on how to do so in this [Documentation Page](http://www.mulesoft.org/documentation/display/current/Importing+and+Exporting+in+Studio).
+You can find a detailed description on how to do so in this [Documentation Page](https://docs.mulesoft.com/anypoint-studio/v/6/importing-and-exporting-in-studio).

 ### Running on Studio <a name="runonstudio"/>
 Once you have imported you Anypoint Template into Anypoint Studio you need to follow these steps to run it:

-+ Generate keystore and set up the truststore (You can find a detailed description on how to do so in this [Documentation Page](https://docs.mulesoft.com/mule-user-guide/v/3.7/tls-configuration#generating-keystores-and-truststores))
 + Locate the properties file `mule.dev.properties`, in src/main/resources
 + Complete all the properties required as per the examples in the section [Properties to be configured](#propertiestobeconfigured)
 + Once that is done, right click on you Anypoint Template project folder